- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 With tone, you may be communicating something unspoken that is not intentional.

 With emails, there is an expectation of professionalism and digital etiquette.
-Email is now the primary mode of commuication for work tasks.
+Email is now the primary mode of communication for work tasks.
 It is not the best way to express frustration, so be aware of how you state what you want to say.

 It can even more confusing when you are friendly in person but seem to betray another with passive aggressive emails.

-Examples of passive aggressive emails include:
+Examples of passive-aggressive emails include:

 - Copying your boss on emails regarding small issues that don’t concern her